 First an innovative solver strategy based on an update of the Cholesky factor of the flexibility matrix instead of a decomposition in each iteration was implemented.
 The Cholesky factor for the current active set of contact degree of freedoms is build by an efficient update using the Cholesky factor of the previous active set.
 Thus a cost-intensive complete (re-)decomposition in each iteration step is no longer necessary.
-Since only the solving step of the linear system in each iteration for the current active set is accelerated, the contact algorithm is not changed itself (mathematical identical iteration, same iteration, same result, only change in numerics) but only the strategy to solve the linear system for current active flexibility is highly accelerated.
-This new approach is highly adapted for efficient parallelization and is automatically detected if the CAMG license is available.
+Since only the solving step of the linear system in each iteration for the current active set is accelerated, the contact algorithm is not changed itself (mathematical identical iteration, same iteration, same result, only change in numerics) but only the strategy to solve the linear system for current active flexi-

-Figure 123: Self contact of a bellow
+Figure 120: Self contact of a bellow